Our Approach: The 7 Essential Elements

 Different studies recommend different ideal lengths of time to exercise per week for maximum benefit.
 The World Cancer Research Fund recommends at least 30 minutes of physical activity every day.
 Other organisations suggest exercising at least 4-5 times weekly for 30 minutes to reduce breast, bowel and prostate cancer by 50-60%, including some high intensity activity.
 The effectiveness of exercise is related to how much you do, so sticking to a regular exercise regime is crucial.

-During our retreats and programs we look at the current research and encourage people to exercise by introducing a number of options for participants to experience including yoga, qigong and walking.
+During our retreats and programs, we look at the current research into exercise for cancer patients and encourage people to exercise by introducing a number of options for participants to experience including yoga, qigong and walking.

 Effective Support is essential to help people cope with the challenges and uncertainties of serious illness and work through the range of healing options and strategies.

 Support from a partner or friend is essential for anyone diagnosed with cancer or MS. Illness brings with it many challenges and uncertainties during its different phases.
-Appropriate support can influence both the severity and outcome of the illness.
+Appropriate support, which may include cancer counselling, can influence both the severity and outcome of the illness.

 From a practical point of view we all recognise that having support can help maintain a positive mental state, reduce stress and adopt better coping practices.